ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/ecs/terraform.md

 An AWS ECS workload has two main launch types: EC2 and Fargate.

 Fargate is an AWS orchestration tool.
-It allows you to give AWS the role of managing your container lifecycle and the hosting infrastructure.
+It allows you to give AWS the role of managing your container life cycle and the hosting infrastructure.
 Fargate is serverless, which means you don’t need to provision your container using EC2 instances (virtual machines).

 You can use Fargate to run your container on ECS without provisioning a virtual machine on AWS.